 We often have used the term edge computing and, as most people do, used it interchangeably with fog computing.
-Still, there is a difference between fog computing and edge computing and the exact (technological) ways in which they play a role in the IoT ecosystem, mainly in industrial IoT that is (but not just there).
+Still, there is a difference between fog computing and edge computing and the exact (technological) ways in which they play a role in the IoT ecosystem, mainly in industrial IoT (IIoT) that is (but not just there).
 However, correct is correct and, although both terms are about moving intelligence to the edge in IoT, we must distinguish before unleashing those forecasts.

 In our article on fog computing we also mentioned that edge computing is not new, whereas at the time of writing about it, fog computing was definitely ‘new’.
 Some called it Cisco’s marketing take on edge computing in IoT but there is more.
 In the same article we also said that fog computing is a form of edge computing, in the ‘old sense’ that is.
-Before we start: do note that edge computing nor fog computing are just about IoT though However, in this article we mainly look at it from that perspective of course.
-For a more formal description of the difference between both: fog computing versus edge computing.
+Before we start: do note that edge computing nor fog computing are not just about IoT.
+However, in this article we mainly look at it from that perspective of course.

 Edge computing and fog computing: same drivers